 Sharon is a Transactional Analysis Therapist and a qualified IFEEL Facilitator.
 She runs her own private practice as well as being part of a new Integrated Healthcare Service within the NHS.
 Sharon specialises in working with individuals and groups and has a keen interest in working with trauma and PTSD.

 Mary-Joy is passionate about the care of vulnerable children and young people through the systemic support and education of parents/carers/professionals.
 She is a strong proponent of Trauma Informed practice.
 Mary-Joy is qualified in Psychotraumatology and Brainspotting and is a Certified Family Trauma Professional.
-As a mother and adoptive parent Mary-Joy has extensive personal knowledge and experience of issues affecting adoptive/foster families, particularly those affected by Trauma, PTSD, C-PTSD, Developmental Trauma and is developing new programmes with Dare To Live to support Parents and Carers.
+As a mother and adoptive parent Mary-Joy has extensive personal knowledge and experience of issues affecting adoptive/foster families, particularly those affected by Trauma, PTSD, C-PTSD, SEN and Developmental Trauma and is developing new programmes with Dare To Live to support Parents and Carers.
 Mary-Joy is also the Inclusion, Equity and Diversity lead for Dare To Live and brings professional and personal experience to this role with a passion for advocacy and allyship with those who have experienced (are experiencing) oppression and/or discrimination of any kind due to their identity, race, religious beliefs, sexual orientation, gender, disability, neurodivergence or economic background.

 ((BA (Hons), MRCSLT, Reg.
 HPC, Cert.
 EFHD, MNCP, MSAFE))

 Grace began her career as a Speech and Language Therapist, working with adults following stroke and head injury.
 She is a qualified IFEEL Facilitator and is currently studying for a PG Dip in Trauma and PTSD.
 Grace has a private practice as well as working part-time within the NHS.